-The American Samoa Community College (ASCC) is located on Tutuila, the largest of American Samoa's seven islands, in the village of Mapusaga, nine miles west of the territory's capital of Pago Pago.
-American Samoa lies about 2,500 miles southwest of Hawaii and 1,800 miles northeast of New Zealand.
-Tutuila comprises approximately threefourths of American Samoa's 76 square miles and is home to 90% of its population of approximately 60,000.
-The other six islands are Aunu'u, Ofu, Olosega, Ta'u, Swains, and Rose Atoll.
+The American Samoa Community College (ASCC) is situated on Tutuila, the largest of American Samoa's seven islands, specifically within the village of Mapusaga, located nine miles west of the territory's capital, Pago Pago.
+American Samoa itself is positioned approximately 2,500 miles southwest of Hawaii and 1,800 miles northeast of New Zealand.
+Tutuila encompasses about three-fourths of American Samoa's 76 square miles and is home to 90% of its population, totaling approximately 60,000.
+The remaining six islands include Aunu'u, Ofu, Olosega, Ta'ū, Swains, and Rose Atoll.

-ASCC was established in 1970 to provide post-secondary education opportunities in the Liberal Arts, Teacher Training, Vocational-Technical Education and General Education to the residents of American Samoa.
-ASCC offers Associate of Arts and Associate of Science Degrees and Certificates in academic and technical areas as part of the American Samoa Department of Education.
-The first freshman class of 131 attended courses held in the old Lands and Survey Building (the current site of the Lumana'i Building) in Fagatogo.
-The following year, the College was moved temporarily to the former Fia Iloa High School building in Utulei.
-The move to a permanent campus was made in September of 1974 when ASCC took over the previous site of Mapusaga High School.
+Established in 1970, ASCC was established to provide post-secondary opportunities in Liberal Arts, Teacher Training, Vocational-Technical Education, and General Education to American Samoa residents.
+It offers Associate of Arts and Associate of Science Degrees, as well as Certificates in various academic and technical fields, operating under the American Samoa Department of Education.
+Initially, ASCC conducted its courses in the old Lands and Survey Building in Fagatogo, later relocating temporarily to the former Fia Iloa High School building in Utulei.

+In 1974, the American Samoa Government purchased the land and building facilities of a private high school in the village of Malaeimi, approximately eight miles from the capital, Pago Pago.
+Concurrently, the Board of Higher Education was established as the governing body of the College, independent of the American Samoa Department of Education.

-In 1979, a grant from the U.S. Economic Development Administration enabled ASCC to complete five new buildings, with modern facilities for instruction in Science, Nursing, Fine Arts and Vocational Education, as well as a cafeteria and a gymnasium.
-In 2003, the College opened its state-of-the-art ASCC Library.
-The new library featured vastly improved technology and an expanded book collection, including a section consisting exclusively of resource materials for Teacher Education majors.
-In 2008, ASCC completed improvements to the ASCC infrastructure included the Lecture Hall, administrative offices, and two Teacher Education classrooms.
-Over the ensuing years, the Lecture Hall has proven a popular site for a wide range of ASCC and public events.
-In 2011, all classrooms, science labs and computer labs, were renovated and upgraded with funding from the American Reinvestment Recovery Act (ARRA).
-This helped bring ASCC's learning resources into more consistent alignment with equivalent facilities across the nation.
+In 1979, a grant from the U.S. Economic Development Administration facilitated ASCC's completion of five new buildings, featuring modern facilities for instruction in Science, Nursing, Fine Arts, and Vocational Education, along with a cafeteria and a gymnasium.

+In 2003, ASCC inaugurated its state-of-the-art Library, equipped with advanced technology and an expanded book collection, including a section dedicated exclusively to resource materials for Teacher Education majors.
+Further enhancements to ASCC's infrastructure in 2008 included improvements to the Lecture Hall, administrative offices, and two Teacher Education classrooms, which have since become popular venues for ASCC and public events.

+In 2011, with funding from the American Reinvestment Recovery Act (ARRA), all classrooms, science labs, and computer labs underwent renovation and upgrading, bringing ASCC's learning resources more in line with facilities across the nation.

-In 2013, the American Samoa Bachelor in Education Program at ASCC was accredited through a joint collaboration between the Senior and Junior WASC Accrediting commissions.
-The first group of Education majors to complete their B.Ed. degrees at ASCC graduated in spring 2012.
-The College's Bachelor program continues to be accredited by the Accrediting Commission for Community and Junior Colleges.
+In 2013, ASCC's Bachelor in Education Program received accreditation through a collaboration between the Senior and Junior WASC Accrediting Commissions.
+The first group of Education majors graduated with their B.Ed. degrees from ASCC in spring 2012, with the College's Bachelor program maintaining accreditation from the Accrediting Commission for Community and Junior Colleges.

-In 2018, the Multi-Purpose Center (MPC), a five-milliondollar project funded by the American Samoa Governor's Capital Improvement Projects under the U.S. Department of Interior was dedicated in January.
-The MPC which serves as a hub for all student support services under the Student Services Division.
-The MPC includes a large auditorium, offices, conference rooms, student computer lab, tutorial center, and student lounge.
-The MPC has become a popular site for events held by both the College and the public.
+In 2018, the Multi-Purpose Center (MPC), a five-million-dollar project funded by the American Samoa Government's Capital Improvement Projects under the U.S. Department of the Interior, was dedicated.
+The MPC serves as the hub for all student support activities under the Student Services Division, featuring a large auditorium, offices, conference rooms, a student computer lab, tutorial center, and a student lounge.